dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 In order to make our node do stuff, we'll need to call Godot methods.
 Not only the GDExtension API functions as we've being doing so far, but actual engine methods, as we would do with scripting.
-This naturally require some extra setup.
+This naturally requires some extra setup.

 First, let's add :ref:`Vector2 <class_Vector2>` to our ``defs.h`` file, so we can use it in our method: